facet-lang/facet/docs/elaboration.md

 ## Judgements

+Elaboration occurs on both terms and types.
+The type level elaboration proceeds first, relating well-kinded surface types to core types.
+These core types are then used to inform the elaboration of terms.
+Note also that since Facet’s type system is quite simple, we enjoy an entirely inferred kinding judgement.

-Elaboration is _specified_ as a single judgement relating surface terms to core terms at a core type.
+Elaboration of terms is _specified_ as a single judgement relating surface terms to core terms at a core type.
 However, it is _performed_ bidrectionally, and thus in practice consists of two judgements, checking and synthesis.
 We’ll give rules for each of these as convenience allows.

 ### Elaboration